-3. Residency
+3. Residency Eligibility

-State Championship Tournaments are open only to those NHPA members who legally reside in that State and meet the regular eligibility requirements imposed for the event.
-An exception to this shall be active-duty members of the U.S. Armed Forces and their immediate family (if married) who may pitch in the State Championship event of any State in which they are stationed/reside, provided they meet the other eligibility requirements of that Charter.
+State Championship Tournaments are open only to those NHPA members who meet the regular eligibility requirements imposed for the event by the State Charter Bylaws.
+An exception to this shall be active-duty members of the U.S. Armed Forces and their immediate family who may pitch in the State Championship event of any State in which they are stationed/reside, provided they meet the other eligibility requirements of the Charter.
 No one will be allowed to pitch in more than one State Championship Tournament per year.